BairuiZhang/BairuiZhang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
-Welcome to Bairui (Barry) Zhang's homepage.
-I recently graduated from Northeastern University with a Bachelor of Engineering in Computer Science, ranking in the top 2.6% of my major with a GPA of 3.99/4.0.
-Starting this August, I will pursue my MPhil in Computer Science at The Hong Kong University of Science and Technology (HKUST).
+Welcome to the homepage of Bairui (Barry) Zhang.
+I hold a Bachelor of Engineering in Computer Science from Northeastern University, where I graduated in the top 2.6% of my class with a GPA of 3.99/4.00.
+Starting this August, I will begin my MPhil in AI at HKUST.

-My research interests include Multimodal Large Language Models (Reasoning, Training), Embodied Intelligence (LLM for Robotics & Vision Language Action Models) and their application in daily life/finance/medical scenario.
-I am actively seeking potential collaborations in industry and academia.
+My research interests lie in Multimodal Large Language Models (with a focus on reasoning and training), Embodied Intelligence (including LLMs for robotics and vision-language-action models), and their practical applications in domains such as daily life, finance, and medicine.
+I am actively seeking collaborative opportunities in both academia and industry.

-Contact me through: Barryzbr12@gmail.com or zhangbairui@cuhk.edu.cn.
+Contact me through: Barryzbr12@gmail.com.
 Find my [CV](./assets/CV_Bairui_Zhang.pdf) and [Transcript](./assets/Transcript_WES 4.0scale.pdf) here.

 <!--
 My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).